Visitors Program @ Sydney Law School

 See How to Apply

 A list of members of the Faculty and their Research Areas can be found at Research Academics @ Sydney Law School.
-There are fourteen research clusters supported by eight Research Centres and Institutes at the Sydney Law School.
+There are fourteen broad research themes supported by eight Research Centres and Institutes at the Sydney Law School.

 The Visitors Committee considers the following when determining applications: the standing of the applicant relative to opportunity, the quality of their work and the extent to which their work will enhance the academic life of the Law School.
 The Committee may also consider whether we have a Faculty or University level agreement of academic cooperation with the applicant’s home Institution.
 The University is also a party to a number of International networks.
 To view a full list: International Agreements @ Sydney Law School